 - High Yield funds– Carries the highest risk of FI funds due to their investment in junk bonds.
 Junk bonds are lowest-rated bonds (BB or below) by credit rating agencies such as S&P or Moody’s.
-Provides attractive returns than most other fund types in this group.
+It provides attractive returns than most other fund types in this group.

 - Corporate Bond funds– Companies borrow money at a fixed interest/coupon rate.
-Mutual fund manager invests in these securities and receives steady cash payments.
+The mutual fund manager invests in these securities and receives steady cash payments.

-- Money Market Fund- Lowest risk funds that invest mostly in treasury bills.
-Return will be less than other types of FI funds but the risk of losing the money is also negligible.
+- Money Market Fund- Lowest risk funds that invest mostly in T-billsT-billsTreasury Bills (T-Bills) are investment vehicles that allow investors to lend money to the government..
+A return will be less than other types of FI funds, but the risk of losing the money is also negligible.

 #4 – Balanced Funds